DawidWraga/davstack/packages/service/README.md

 });
 ```

-## Getting Started

-### Set up services in your project
+### Middleware Example

-Define your services in a separate file, and export them for use in your backend.
+Define your services with reusable middleware in a separate file, and export them for reuse.

 ```ts
 // lib/service.ts